minio/directpv/docs/volume-scheduling.md

 $ create-storage-class.sh fast-tier-storage 'directpv.min.io/tier: fast'
 ```

+p.s. the label keyName has to be prefixed with `directpv.min.io/`, otherwise it won't be considered

 * Use newly created storage class in [volume provisioning](./volume-provisioning.md).
 Below is an example:
 ```sh
 $ kubectl apply -f - <<EOF